Vibranium: Publication history

 Vibranium first appeared in Daredevil #13 (February 1966), which was written by Stan Lee and layouts by Jack Kirby with finished art by John Romita.
 Here, vibranium was seen to be an unusual metallic element with decidedly strange properties.
-Since that point in Marvel Comics continuity, it has been established that there are a few variations of this element which can be found in isolated regions all around the world.
+Since that point in Marvel Comics continuity, it has been established that there are a few variations of this element that can be found in isolated regions all around the world.
 The variation first introduced in Daredevil #13 eventually became known as Anti-Metal.
 This variation is different in that it can cut through any known metal.
 In the Marvel Universe, Anti-Metal can traditionally be found only in Antarctica.
 Later in Fantastic Four #53 (August 1966), by Stan Lee and Jack Kirby, a new variation of vibranium was introduced in the isolated nation of Wakanda.
 This variation had the unique attribute of being able to absorb sound.
-This is the variation which is most often identified in continuity as simply "vibranium".
+This is the variation that is most often identified in continuity as simply "vibranium".

 Fictional history

 In the Marvel Universe, vibranium was first deposited on Earth by a meteorite 10,000 years ago.
 It was discovered during an expedition to Antarctica and named "Anti-Metal" due to its property of dissolving other metals.

 A different variety of vibranium found in Wakanda absorbs sound waves and other vibrations, including kinetic energy.
 Absorbing sound waves, vibrations, and kinetic energy makes this metal stronger.
 To protect this resource, Wakandans concealed their country from the outside world.
 Wakandan king T'Chaka funded his country's education by occasionally selling off minuscule quantities of the metal.
 As a result, Wakanda is one of the world's most technologically advanced nations.

-During the early 1940s, a small amount of Wakandan vibranium came into the possession of the scientist Myron MacLain.
+In the early 1940s, a small amount of Wakandan vibranium came into the possession of the scientist Myron MacLain.
 He tried to combine vibranium with iron to create armor, but was unable to fuse the elements.
 One morning, MacLain found that the two materials had bonded on their own in an unknown manner.
 The ultra-resilient alloy was used to create Captain America's shield.
 MacLain worked for decades without success to duplicate the accident, creating adamantium in the process.

 When T'Challa became the king of Wakanda, he strove to end his country's isolation from the rest of the world.
 Making the existence of vibranium known to the outside world around the mid-1980s, he sold small quantities of it to foreigners who, he believed, would not use it to harmful ends.
 T'Challa used the profits to enrich and modernize his nation.

 Properties and known abilities

 Wakandan variety

-Wakandan Vibranium is the most common variety, and can absorb vibrations and kinetic energy directed at it.
+The Wakandan isotope possesses the ability to absorb all vibrations in the vicinity as well as kinetic energy directed at it.
 Wakandan vibranium is also a powerful mutagen.
 Its radiation permeates much of Wakanda's flora and fauna, including the Heart-Shaped Herb eaten by members of the Black Panther Tribe and the flesh of the white gorilla eaten by the members of the White Gorilla Tribe.
 Both give superhuman abilities to whoever eats them.